 Tauranga Vets Team

-David McDonnell is Managing Director of Tauranga Veterinary Services Ltd. A practising veterinarian, David has a farming background in the South Waikato and practised there for many years, gaining a post-graduate qualification in Dairy Cattle Medicine.
+David McDonnell is the Managing Director of Tauranga Veterinary Services Ltd. A practising veterinarian, David has a farming background in the South Waikato and practised there for many years, gaining a post-graduate qualification in Dairy Cattle Medicine.

 Since then, David has embarked on a veterinary management career after gaining a post-graduate qualification in Business Studies endorsed in accounting.
 He was based in Te Awamutu as a veterinary manager for a large practice before joining a pharmaceutical company in Tauranga as a business unit manager, providing technical and marketing support.